footcricket05/MarketBasketAI/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or feedback.

 ## License
 This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code as you see fit.